cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // ensure provider channel hasn't already been created abortTransactionUnless(providerChannel == "")

+    // the version must be encoded in JSON format (as defined in ICS4) md = UnmarshalJSON(counterpartyVersion)

-    // assert that the counterpartyVersion matches the local version abortTransactionUnless(counterpartyVersion == version) }
+    // assert that the counterpartyVersion matches the expected version abortTransactionUnless(md.version == ccvVersion)

+    // set the address of the distribution module account on the provider chain providerDistributionAccount = md.providerDistributionAccount }
 ```
 - **Caller**